Counselling and mindfulness garden.

 The beautiful backdrop of the Razorback ranges, and mystical Mount Bryan, site of an Indigenous massacre and home to Australia's most significant gum tree, the 4,000 year old Eucapyptus Globulus, spp bicostata.

-Gallery and the local coffee and craft shop with its fantastic display of local craft and produce.
+Hallett Store, now a local coffee and craft shop with its fantastic display of local craft and produce.

 Our Hallett Olde School Home, a magnificent bluestone 1890's school which was the former Hallett Primary School, home to four ghosts, and is set in a garden based on biodynamic practice and medicinal herbs.
 Some herbs are for sale, or you can walk the labyrinth.

 Felicity (BPsychSc(Hons); GradDipNeuroscience & Psychology of Mental Health (King's College London); Dip Counselling

 Counselling available: Child and Adolescent development, mindfulness-based CBT for all, grief and loss.